IKE Platform

 ws:release-publish — execute the coordinated release

-Execute a workspace release with per-subproject catch-up alignment.
-The release loop performs per-subproject catch-up alignment immediately before each subproject’s release: every workspace-internal upstream version reference (parent and version properties) is bumped to the upstream’s current target version.
+Execute a workspace release with per-member catch-up alignment.
+The release loop performs per-member catch-up alignment immediately before each member’s release: every workspace-internal upstream version reference (parent and version properties) is bumped to the upstream’s current target version.
 This means a downstream component released second sees the actual just-released upstream version, not the snapshot it had when the release started.

-Each subproject’s release runs the single-repo ike:release-publish under the hood, so site deploy, Nexus deploy, GitHub Release, and the workspace VCS state file all update in lockstep.
+Each member’s release runs the single-repo ike:release-publish under the hood, so site deploy, Nexus deploy, GitHub Release, and the workspace VCS state file all update in lockstep.

 mvn ws:release-publish